 Antirrhinum is a genus of plants commonly known as Snapdragons.
 Originally, Snapdragon is a summer flowering perennial in Mediterranean region.
 However, with the passage of time different hybrids were introduced which flower even in winter.
 Initially, Snapdragons were used only in landscape of parks and other open public places as in flowering beds or borders.
 Now-a-days, Snapdragon cultivars are classified into four different response groups because of their growth and flowering response in relation to temperature and day length (Ball, 1991; Rogers, 1992).
-These response groups can be manipulated as they can be grown in controlled conditions throughout the year in greenhouses as cut flower or in the open fields in the northern or southern areas as different growing areas (Sanderson & Link, 1967; Sanderson & Martin, 1984; Rogers, 1961).
-Although Snapdragon is among one of the major flowers grown for its wide range of uses in the world but unfortunately trend of Snapdragon growing has not yet been
+These response groups can be manipulated as they can be grown in controlled conditions throughout the year in greenhouses as cut flower or in the open fields in the northern or southern areas as different cultivars require different times to produce crop in different seasons and in different growing areas (Sanderson & Link, 1967; Sanderson & Martin, 1984; Rogers, 1961).